serejandmyself/foundation-ceremony/foundation.md

 ### Introduction
 cyber is a decentralized google.
 Its mission is to decentralize the services and the infrastructure of the internet via the use of blockchain technology and cyberlinks.
 In other words, cyber is an innovative search protocol.
 Such a protocol should not be owed by one company, but rather be governed by its stakeholders, that can decide on its development via simple governance mechanisms.
 The current guide covers the particular case of setting up euler~Foundation.
 You may substitute the word `euler` to use it as a workflow guide for your own setup.

-We are really concerned about following the principles of decentralization and believe that DAOs are the way to achieve it.
-We use Aragon bread DAOs for governance within our project.
+We are really concerned about following the principles of decentralization and believe that DAOs are a vital ingridient in achieving it.
+We use Aragon-bred DAOs for governance within our project.

-If we think about DAO from a technical perspective we see smart contracts and accounts as technical tools to create the DAO.
+If we think about DAO from a technical perspective, we see smart contracts and accounts as technical tools that shape the DAO.
 The account that creates the DAO gets extra power and is not fully compliant with trustless principles.

 It’s obvious that a limited number of people can start a DAO, but put into consideration, decentralization is the main principle of our project and this situation should be changed.
 Another important point is the take-off of the project.
 It’s not a moment, it is a time-consuming process.
 Both points bring us to the realization of the `point zero` problem.

-To overcome this restriction we create a two-level structure.
-The zero-level here is the cyber~Congress DAO and the first-level is the cyber ~Foundation DAO.
+To overcome this restriction we create the community foundation DAO via a two-level step.
+The zero-step here is the cyber~Congress DAO and the second-step is the cyber ~Foundation DAO.
 The Foundation DAO is an entity created to manage and develop the Cyber project.
 The Congress DAO is an organization with one simple aim - to launch the project itself and to work on it as one of the shareholders, including the setup of the Foundation DAO.

 Detailed information about the tasks of both DAOs can be found in either our [WP](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ)or our [homestead documentation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md).

 #### What for and for whom is this guide?
 1. For Cyber community, for whom we provide a fully transparent workflow
 2. As part of the documentation of the work of cyber~Congress
-3. For open-source Aragon developers who are trying to find answers to their questions about DAO setup
+3. For open-source Aragon developers that are trying to find answers to their questions about DAO setup
 4. For Aragon community, that wishes to discover the endless possibilities of the Aragon project
 5. For anyone wishing to set up a DAO in a decentralized manner
-6. For projects evangelists
+6. For project evangelists (ambassadors)

 #### About euler&cyber~Foundation(s)
-- euler~Foundation: is the testing of cyber ~Foundation.
+- euler~Foundation: is the testing of the Foundation.
 It is deployed to ETH's mainnet during GoL (gamified part of cybers distribution process).
-Its main purpose is to test everything before the launch of the mainnet
+Its main purpose is to test everything, that can be tested, before the launch of the mainnet
 - cyber~Foundation: is the community governing DAO behind cyber.
-It will consist of stakeholders that wish to be part of the governing process. cyber ~Foundation, apart from everything, will be in charge of the ETH pot donated to the foundation during cyber ~Auction (part of cybers distribution process).
-Making it is a fully Decentralized Autonomous Organisation in charge of its own funding
+It will consist of stakeholders that wish to be part of the governing process.
+The Foundation, apart from everything, will be in charge of the ETH pot donated to it during cyber ~Auction (part of cybers distribution process).
+Making it is a true Decentralized Autonomous Organisation in charge of its own funds and decisions via reaching consensus

 #### Process flow
 0. Prepare your setup